MSc in Geotechnical Engineering: Career Path

 Eligibility

-To be eligible for an MSc in Geo-Technical Engineering program, applicants typically need to have a bachelor's degree in a related field, such as civil engineering or geology.
+To be eligible for an MSc in Geo-Technical Engineering program, applicants typically need a bachelor's degree in a related field, such as civil engineering or geology.
 Some programs may require a specific undergraduate major or a minimum GPA.

 In addition to a bachelor's degree, other requirements for admission to an MSc in Geo-Technical Engineering program may include: